 It is filled with holy activities that begin with Palm Sunday and culminate with Resurrection Sunday.

-These seven events are assembled in order to proclaim the Grand Opening of New Testament Christianity!
-Grace has prevailed and Heaven is open for business.
+These seven events are assembled to proclaim the Grand Opening of New Testament Christianity!
+Grace has prevailed, and Heaven is open for business.

 1. The Gates of the City were OPENED on Palm Sunday.

 This first opening event took place on Palm Sunday.
 See Matthew 21:9-10.
-The gates of the earthly city of Jerusalem were opened and many were recognizing Him as a delivering king.
-They thought He was about to set up an earthly kingdom and set them free from Roman occupation.
+The gates of the earthly city of Jerusalem were opened, and many were recognizing Him as a delivering king.
+They thought He was about to set up an earthly kingdom and free them from Roman occupation.

 This, however, was a foreshadowing of what was soon to come.
 Jesus has opened up the gates of that city whose builder and maker is God!
 The gates of that Heavenly City, the Kingdom of God, are now wide open for whosoever shall call upon the name of the Lord.